-In February 2016, the FASB issued ASU 2016-02, Leases, to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Under the new guidance, a lessee will be required to recognize assets and liabilities for leases with lease terms of more than 12 months.
 Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
-However, unlike current GAAP-which requires only capital leases to be recognized on the balance sheet.
+However, unlike current GAAP-which requires only capital leases to be recognized on the balance sheet-the new ASU will require both types of leases to be recognized on the balance sheet.
 The ASU also will require disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements, providing additional information about the amounts recorded in the financial statements.
+Our leasing activity is primarily related to office space.
 For public companies, this guidance is effective for annual periods beginning after December 15, 2018, and interim periods within those annual periods, but may be adopted earlier.
-We are currently evaluating the impact that the adoption of this standard will have on our Consolidated Financial Statements.
+We are expecting to adopt the standard in the first quarter of 2019 on a modified prospective basis and currently evaluating the impact that the adoption of this standard will have on our Consolidated Financial Statements.
+The adoption will increase our total assets and liabilities.